 For once, the US version of the film has been mounted with considerable care, with new scenes directed by New World Pictures editor R.J.
 Kizer, later co-director of the hilarious Hell Comes to Frogtown (1987).
 Raymond Burr has even been brought back to frame the English-language scenes, as in the original, although the character is pointedly now just ‘Mr Martin’ … missing his Christian name ‘Steve’.
 A superlative job has been conducted on the dubbing – few other films when dubbing a film into English would take the care to dub the scenes with the Russians into Russian and offer English subtitles.

 Godzilla 1985 would be the last Godzilla film to be granted a cinematic released in the West for fifteen years.
-The revival was a big success in Japan and Toho then went onto to conduct a series of new Godzilla films – Godzilla vs. Biollante (1989), Godzilla vs King Ghidorah (1991), Godzilla vs Mothra (1992), Godzilla vs Mechagodzilla (1993), Godzilla vs Space Godzilla (1994), Godzilla vs Destoroyah (1995), Godzilla 2000 (1999), Godzilla vs Megaguirus (2000), Godzilla Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), Godzilla Against Mechagodzilla (2002), Godzilla: Tokyo SOS (2003), Godzilla: Final Wars (2004) and Shin Godzilla/Godzilla: Resurgence (2016) and Godzilla: Minus One (2023), plus the anime Godzilla: Planet of the Monsters (2017) and Godzilla: City on the Edge of Battle (2018) and Godzilla: The Planet Eater (2018).
+The revival was a big success in Japan and Toho then went onto to conduct a series of new Godzilla films – Godzilla vs. Biollante (1989), Godzilla vs King Ghidorah (1991), Godzilla and Mothra: The Battle for Earth (1992), Godzilla vs Mechagodzilla (1993), Godzilla vs Space Godzilla (1994), Godzilla vs Destoroyah (1995), Godzilla 2000 (1999), Godzilla vs Megaguirus (2000), Godzilla Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), Godzilla Against Mechagodzilla (2002), Godzilla: Tokyo SOS (2003), Godzilla: Final Wars (2004) and Shin Godzilla/Godzilla: Resurgence (2016) and Godzilla: Minus One (2023), plus the anime Godzilla: Planet of the Monsters (2017), Godzilla: City on the Edge of Battle (2018) and Godzilla: The Planet Eater (2018).
 Many of these revamped Godzilla’s battles with various monsters during the 1960s and 70s.
 The most notable features are that these films take themselves seriously and are much better produced and with excellent effects.